-If an EDMG STA that receives an RTS frame with a control trailer indicating a SU-MIMO transmission or hybrid beamforming to itself is able to perform the SU-MIMO receiving, it shall configure its DMG antennas according to the settings included in the control trailer of the received RTS frame.
-It shall also transmit a DMG CTS frame with a control trailer in response of the received RTS frame.
+If a responder receives an RTS frame with a control trailer indicating a SU-MIMO transmission or hybrid beamforming to itself and is able to perform the SU-MIMO reception, it shall:

+Configure its DMG antennas according to the settings included in the Tx Sector Combination Index field in the control trailer of the received RTS frame.

+Transmit a DMG CTS frame with a control trailer in response of the received RTS frame.
 For this transmitted DMG CTS frame, the TXVECTOR parameter SCRAMBLER_INIT_SETTING shall be set to CONTROL_TRAILER and the parameter CT_TYPE shall be set to CTS_DTS.

-If it uses SU-MIMO for the transmission in the reverse direction, the SISO/MIMO field shall be set to 1 and the SU/MU MIMO field shall be set to 0.
-The DMG CTS frame should be transmitted using all SU-MIMO sectors, with a small delay between each sector.
-The control trailer also indicates the corresponding DMG antenna configuration for the upcoming SU-MIMO transmission in the reverse direction.
+If the responder uses SU-MIMO for the transmission in the reverse direction, the SISO/MIMO field in the control trailer shall be set to 1 and the SU/MU MIMO field shall be set to 0.
+The Tx Sector Combination Index field shall indicate the corresponding DMG antenna configuration for the upcoming SU-MIMO transmission in the reverse direction.The DMG CTS frame shall be transmitted using the same set of DMG antennas and antenna configuration planned to be used during the SU-MIMO transmission and a CSD between the transmissions in different antennas as defined in 30.4.6.2.
 If it uses SISO for the transmission of the reverse direction, the SISO/MIMO field shall be set to 0.
-The DMG CTS frame should be sent using the SISO sector.
+The DMG CTS frame shall be sent using the SISO antenna setting.

-Alternatively, if the EDMG STA is not able to perform the SU-MIMO transmission, it may transmit a DMG DTS frame with a control trailer to the TXOP initiator to provide further information.
-The DMG DTS frame should be sent using a SISO transmission.
+Alternatively, if the responder is not able to perform the SU-MIMOreception, it may transmit a DMG DTS frame with a control trailer to the initiator to provide further information.
+The DMG DTS frame shall be sent usingthe SISO antenna setting.

-All the RTS/DMG CTS procedures shall follow the MIMO channel access rules specified in 10.36.11.4.2 to establish a SU-MIMO TXOP.
+A responder that receives a DMG CTS-to-self frame with a control trailer indicating a SU-MIMO transmission or hybrid beamforming to itself shall:

+Configure its DMG antennas according to the settings included in the Tx Sector Combination Index field in the control trailer of the received CTS-to-self frame.

+The SU-MIMO transmission or hybrid beamforming begins SIFS interval following the end of the DMG CTS-to-self frame transmission by the initiator.

-Figure 102 illustrates one example of a frame exchange sequence using the SU-MIMO channel access procedure.
+Figure 102 and Figure 103 illustrate examples of frame exchange sequence using the SU-MIMO channel access procedure.

-The EDMG STA that initiates the SU-MIMO TXOP may send CF-END to reset the NAV and release the remaining time of the TXOP.
-The CF-END should be sent using all SU-MIMO sectors, with a small delay between each sector.
+The SU-MIMO initiator may send a CF-END frame to reset the NAV and release the remaining time of the TXOP.
+The CF-END frameshall be sent using the same set of DMG antennas and antenna configuration during the SU-MIMO transmission and a CSD between the transmissions in different antennas as defined in 30.4.6.2.

-Figure 102---SU-MIMO channel access procedure
+Figure 102---SU-MIMO channel access procedure when RTS/DMG CTS is used

+Figure 103---SU-MIMO channel access procedure when DMG CTS-to-self is used

-10.37.11.4.4 MU-MIMO channel access procedure An EDMG STA is MU-MIMO capable if the MU-MIMO Supported field in the STA’s EDMG Capabilities element is one.
-An MU-MIMO TXOP is a TXOP where an MU-MIMO capable initiator and multiple MU-MIMO capable responders in an MU group exchange one or more EDMG MU PPDUs.
-The MU-MIMO channel access procedure describes how an MU-MIMO capable initiator and multiple MU-MIMO capable responders establish an MU-MIMO TXOP, and also describes how an MU-MIMO capable initiator that is hybrid beamforming capable (see 10.39.9.2.4) and multiple MU-MIMO capable responders that are also hybrid beamforming capable start the hybrid beamforming protocol.
+10.37.11.4.4 MU-MIMO channel access procedure An EDMG STA is MU-MIMO capable if the MU-MIMO Supported field in the STA’s EDMG Capabilities element is set to 1.
+The MU-MIMO channel access procedure describes how an MU-MIMO capable initiator and multiple MU-MIMO capable responders access the channel to start exchanging one or more EDMG MU PPDUs, and also describes how an MU-MIMO capable initiator and multiple MU-MIMO capable responders that are also hybrid beamforming capable (see 10.39.9.2.4) start the hybrid beamforming protocol.

-Prior to the transmission of an EDMG MU PPDU to a set of responder STAs within an MU group, the initiator shall:
+Prior to initiating the MU-MIMO channel access with a set of responder STAs within an MU group, the initiator shall:

 Include the MU group within the EDMG Group ID Set element and communicate the resulting element to the STAs in the BSS (see 10.39.9.2.3.1).